 Urban runoff is a mixture of storm water, raw sewage and scoured sewage.
 It is transported by sewers, drainage channels and streams and discharged into receiving waters.
-Urban runoff has been recognized as a significant environmental detriment.
-It has physical, chemical and biological effects on receiving waters.
+Urban runoff has been recognized as a significant environmental detriment that has physical, chemical and biological effects on receiving waters.
 Human health can be affected by these discharges through contamination of drinking water sources, fish, shellfish and recreational water.

 Almost 80% of Canadians live in urban areas.
 The process of urbanization increases runoff flows and degrades runoff quality.
 Urban runoff has significantly more discharge volume and solids load than municipal wastewater.
 Current practices of urban development are not sustainable with respect to receiving water quality.